Giftbit/lightrail/README.md

 # lightrail
-This document is your guide on how to care for Lightrail after all the elves have sailed to the Undying Lands.
+This document is your guide to Lightrail.

 ## The 50 Foot View

 Lightrail is a primarily a REST API.
-That API has both [high-level documentation](https://www.lightrail.com/docs/) and an [API reference](https://apidocs.lightrail.com/).
-The source for this documentation is in [Lightrail-API-V2-Docs](https://github.com/Giftbit/Lightrail-API-V2-Docs/).
+That API has both [high-level documentation](https://github.com/Giftbit/Lightrail-API-V2-Docs/) and an [API reference](https://github.com/Giftbit/Lightrail-API-V2-Docs/tree/master/openapi3).
+There is also a [webapp](https://github.com/Giftbit/lightrail-webapp) that serves as a web console to the API and hosts an interface for the documentation.

 The implementation is deployed on AWS and is centrally controlled by [lightrail-cloudformation-infrastructure](https://github.com/Giftbit/lightrail-cloudformation-infrastructure).
-The REST API is implemented by microservices that mostly don't talk to each other, but when they do they do it through the REST API itself or the [Lightail event topic](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/master/lightrail-stack.yaml#L194).
+The REST API is implemented by microservices that mostly don't talk to each other, but when they do they do it through the REST API itself or the [Lightail SNS event topic](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/master/lightrail-stack.yaml#L194).

-The primary microservices are [Rothschild](https://github.com/Giftbit/internal-rothschild) covering /v2/currencies, /v2/contacts, /v2/programs, /v2/transactions, /v2/values; [Edhi](https://github.com/Giftbit/internal-edhi) covering /v2/account, /v2/user; [KVS](https://github.com/Giftbit/internal-kvs) covering /v1/storage; and [Gutenberg](https://github.com/Giftbit/internal-gutenberg/) covering /v2/webhooks.
+The primary microservices are [Rothschild](https://github.com/Giftbit/lightrail-rothschild) covering /v2/currencies, /v2/contacts, /v2/programs, /v2/transactions, /v2/values; [Edhi](https://github.com/Giftbit/lightrail-edhi) covering /v2/account, /v2/user; [KVS](https://github.com/Giftbit/lightrail-kvs) covering /v1/storage; and [Gutenberg](https://github.com/Giftbit/lightrail-gutenberg/) covering /v2/webhooks.
 This is all defined in [lightrail-cloudformation-infrastructure's cloudfront-api-distribution-template.yaml](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/master/modules/cloudfront-api-distribution-template.yaml#L102).

 Philisophically the microservices could each have been implemented in different ways, but in practice they ended up the same for simplicity.
-Each microservice (links are to Rothschild as an example) is deployed by a CodePipeline created by [lightrail-cloudformation-infrastructure](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/master/modules/rothschild.yaml#L122) that points to a specific commit of [infrastructure/ci.yaml](https://github.com/Giftbit/internal-rothschild/blob/staging/infrastructure/ci.yaml).
-The CodePipeline deploys [infrastrcutrue/sam.yaml](https://github.com/Giftbit/internal-rothschild/blob/staging/infrastructure/sam.yaml) which includes resources like databases, and one or more Lambdas.
-The Lamba source code is in [src/lambdas/](https://github.com/Giftbit/internal-rothschild/tree/staging/src/lambdas).
+Each microservice (links are to Rothschild as an example) is deployed by a CodePipeline created by [lightrail-cloudformation-infrastructure](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/master/modules/rothschild.yaml#L122) that points to a specific commit of [infrastructure/ci.yaml](https://github.com/Giftbit/lightrail-rothschild/blob/staging/infrastructure/ci.yaml).
+The CodePipeline deploys [infrastrcutrue/sam.yaml](https://github.com/Giftbit/lightrail-rothschild/blob/staging/infrastructure/sam.yaml) which includes resources like databases, and one or more Lambdas.
+The Lamba source code is in [src/lambdas/](https://github.com/Giftbit/lightrail-rothschild/tree/staging/src/lambdas).
 REST Lambdas handle multiple HTTP request paths, routing them with [Cassava](https://github.com/Giftbit/cassava).
 Other Lambdas may be triggered on a schedule, by an SQS queue or an SNS topic.

 Authentication is done with JWTs signed with a secret stored in the lightrailsecureconfig S3 bucket.
 All JWTs with valid signatures are 100% trusted with no extra steps such as checking that the userId exists.
 The exception is API keys blocklisted by the WAF WebACL.

-The system is deployed in three accounts: dev, staging and production.
+The system is set up to be deployed in three accounts: dev, staging and production.
+Dev and staging are optional.
 Dev is for development and may have changes being actively developed.
 Staging is for a dry run of deployment and ironing out any issues before going live.
-Production is where the money ~is~ was earned.
-Being a serverless architecture the dev and staging accounts are fairly cheap to maintain and I would keep those turned on as long as production is on just in case.
+Production is production.

-## Getting Access
+## Deploying

-Add users to [lightrail-cloudformation-infrastructure's groups.yaml](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/master/modules/groups.yaml) and then [deploy](#deploying-a-backend-change) that.

-Most of the things you'll want to do must be done through existing scripts.
-To run those you'll need the aws-cli installed with [access keys](https://console.aws.amazon.com/iam/home?region=us-west-2#/security_credentials) configured.

-The way we managed having access keys to multiple AWS accounts is
-- symlink the AWS config dir to where a USB drive called `credentials` would be mounted (eg: `ln -s /Volumes/credentials/config ~/.aws/config` on MacOS)
-- buy a USB thumb drive for each account
-- encrypt each tumb drive with a *strong password* and label it `credentials`
+- fork all of the Lightrail repos
-- for each thumb drive run `aws configure` and set the AWS access keys of the account to associate with that thumb drive
+- for each AWS accounts (dev, staging, production) buy the domain that will host Lightrail in Route53
-- during development insert the tumb drive for the AWS account you want to control and it will be mounted
+- create a GitHub account with CI access to your repos
+- deploy the [lightrail-cloudformation-infrastructure](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/) and follow the instructions therein
+- for each of the services (rothscild, edhi, kvs, gutenberg, turnkey):
+  - set the `TemplateURL` for the corresponding lightrail-cloudformation-infrastructure module
+  - run the lightrail-cloudformation-infrastructure CodePipeline
+  - run the service CodePipeline
+  - set the `RoleNames` and `SentryDsn` in the corresponding lightrail-cloudformation-infrastructure module
+  - run the lightrail-cloudformation-infrastructure CodePipeline again

+## Credentials

+Users are defined in [lightrail-cloudformation-infrastructure's groups.yaml](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/master/modules/groups.yaml).

+Manual administration is done with the [InfrastructureAdmin role](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/main/modules/user-assumable-roles.yaml).

-## Monitoring for Trouble
+## Monitoring

-Developers are notified of emergencies through [PagerDuty](https://giftbit.pagerduty.com).
-The only alarms configured are 5xx spikes and latency spikes.

-Developers are notified of system errors through [Sentry](https://sentry.io/organizations/giftbit/issues/).
-The `react-frontend` project can be a bit noisy but the backend projects rarely throw errors.

-For a picture of general system health see the DataDog dashboards.
-[Lightrail Left](https://app.datadoghq.com/dashboard/qe9-ueb-qh3/lightrail-left) is focused on business metrics and [Lightrail Right](https://app.datadoghq.com/dashboard/w4b-e9j-3wy/lightrail-right) is focused on technical metrics.

-## Troubleshooting an Outage

-Step one is determining where the problem is.
-The Datadog dashboard [Lightrail Error Responses](https://app.datadoghq.com/dashboard/mbb-7vd-zjb/lightrail-error-responses) is useful here.
-You can also look in Sentry.

-Occasionally ApiGateway or Lambda has a mini-outage.
-This will look like 5xx errors in ApiGateway and the Lambda fails to invoke.
-These errors fix themselves.

-If the bug is in the code there will be log output for it.
-The logs will be stored in CloudWatch under the group name `/aws/lambda/<env>-<service>-<function>-<rand>` where `<env>` is the environment name (production), `<service>` is the service name (eg: Rothschild), `<function>` is the name of a Lambda function in the service (eg: RestFunction) and `<rand>` is some random characters set when the service was first deployed.
-Search the log group for a string like `"status=500"`.

-If the RDS instance is overtaxed the RDS instance Monitoring tab provides detailed metrics.
-Performance Insights is enabled on the production RDS instance for a view into what SQL is problematic.
+Lightrail has configuration points for [Sentry](https://sentry.io/) and [Datadog](https://www.datadoghq.com/).

 ## Billing